miklevin/MikeLev.in/_posts/2024-11-01-deep-debugging-llm-ghost.md

 Would you like me to show you some example debug statements based on what I see so far, or would you prefer to share those additional code snippets first?

 **Me**: Ahh, you're going to need to know a little about FastHTML.
 It is not FastAPI though you like to think so.
 I can flood your context window with FastHTML definiton and object import scoping and Starlette sub-components galore.
 Suffice to say, it does this from `fasthtml.common import *` which dumps much of Starlette common functions into global.
 I'll tell you whatever more context you need to ***really*** get what's going on.
 But it's really cool and different from anything else out there, even the Flask patterns it's loosely based on.
 You can thank Jeremy Howard.
 Let me know what you need to know.
 There's the global imports.
 There's the FastHTML HTML-to-Python functions semantic mapping.
-There's MicroDataAPI spec.
+There's MiniDataAPI spec.
 There's HTMX capabilities and API-usage details.
 The list goes on.
 It's hard to debug but ask me for anything you need to make it a little less-so.
 I'll provide the super-context-prompt for you if you like.
 We're so close!

 **Claude**: